Auto-DL/Auto-DL/README.md

     cd FrontEndApp
     npm install

-    # go grab a cup of coffee, it takes an eternity XD
+    # go grab a cup of coffee (or tea), it takes an eternity XD
     ```
 5. Place data in the `./data` directory.